monmaya/pyb-data-contracts/docs/en/articles/01-fundamentals.md

 # Data Contracts: From Friction to Flow

+Data quality and integration challenges have become a critical issue in modern organizations.
+Before diving into the technical aspects of data contracts, let's understand why they've become essential and how they transform the way teams collaborate around data.

 It's 3 AM.
 The support team receives a critical alert: the data pipeline feeding the real-time sales dashboard is down.
 Preliminary analysis reveals that the e-commerce team modified the order data format without notice.
 A required field was renamed, and now the entire processing chain is paralyzed.

 This situation is unfortunately not an isolated case.
 In many organizations, data teams spend more time managing surprises and incompatibilities than creating value.
-The symptoms are familiar:
+The symptoms are familiar: broken pipelines, erroneous analyses, and growing frustration between teams.

 ## Life Without Data Contracts